 Some of the types of bacteria that can cause this infection include:

 - Streptococcus pneumonia: cause pneumonia

 - Mycobacterium tuberculosis: cause tuberculosis

 Bacterial joint inflammation can affect anyone at any age.
-However, the very young and the very old are most commonly affected.
+However, it most commonly affects the very young and the very old.
 Some other risk factors include:

 - previous joint surgery or an artificial implant